suryachaitanya0/Awesome-GithubProfile-README/README.md

    * Create a dynamic Markdown file with Go and GitHub Actions,[Click here](https://victoria.dev/blog/go-automate-your-github-profile-readme/)
    * Create Your Github readme with automated news data,[Click here](https://dev.to/mridul037/create-your-github-readme-with-automated-news-data-3a7n)
    * You can also display latest blogs posts dynamically using [Github Action](https://github.com/features/actions)
-   * create a self-updating Github Profile,[Click here](https://dev.to/ragebill/how-to-create-a-self-updating-github-profile-2m22)
+   * Create a self-updating Github Profile,[Click here](https://dev.to/ragebill/how-to-create-a-self-updating-github-profile-2m22)

 ## Tired of editing Github Profile-README?